SlothDaemon/AssaultOnArgynvost/README.md

+## Level
+I want this to be an explosive, high level one-shot.
+Make a level 12 character.

+Each character also starts with one common or uncommon magic item.
+Feel free to choose one in the following list: https://dnd5e.wikidot.com/wondrous-items

 ## Vampire race (Ludmilla, Volenta, Anastrasya, Escher)
 Volenta, Anastrasya, and Escher have a Martial archetype.
 * Canonically, Volenta is a Barbarian.